When looking for an alternative to a three-digit monthly cable bill, my wife and I decided to give Sling TV a shot almost three years ago.

 There are a few things you need to have in place should you decide Sling TV is the way to go.

 This is kind of a no brainer, but I thought I’d mention it.
 You can cut the cable from your provider, but you’ll still need them for internet access.

-If you plan to watch on an actual tv, you’ll need a Roku so that you can stream Sling TV to your television.
+A smart tv is the simplest way to go.
+If you plan to watch on one that isn’t, you’ll need a Roku so that you can stream Sling TV to your television.
 You can also watch it on your phone, tablet, laptop, etc.

 Sling TV Subscription

 If you click on this link or any of the Sling TV links in this post, you can try it out for FREE for 7 days to decide if you like it.
 By following my links, I’ll get a small commission if you choose to continue service past those 7 days at no additional cost to you.

 How We Use It